mindee/tawazi/README.md

 assert LARGE_DATA == pipeline()
 assert setop_counter == 1 # setop_counter is skipped the second time pipe1 is invoked
 ```
-if you want to re-run the setup `ExecNode`, you have to redeclare the `DAG` or deepcopy the original `DAG` instance
+if you want to re-run the setup `ExecNode`, you have to redeclare the `DAG` or deepcopy the original `DAG` instance before executing it.
 ```Python
 @dag
 def pipeline():